 Yonas has been a part of the Immanuel community since 2017 and enjoys working with the children and adults alike.
 When he is not training clients or working out, he is most likely in the kitchen or playing with his kids.
 Yonas and his wife, Stephanie, live in Alexandria.

 Amanda Morrison, Kindergarten Assistant

 Mrs. Morrison is passionate about her Lutheran faith and is happy to share it with her students as the Assistant Kindergarten teacher.
+Mrs. Morrison also serves the community as our staff coordinator for special school-wide events.
 She and her husband, Mike, live in Alexandria.

-Miss Reistad serves as Immanuel Lutheran School's 1st grade teacher.
-Miss Reistad is a lifelong Texan, raised in Austin, and graduated from Southern Methodist University in Dallas.
-At SMU, Miss Reistad was an Engineers as Leaders scholar, allowing her to be mentored through the National Science Foundation.
+Mrs. Pfundstein serves as Immanuel Lutheran School's 1st grade teacher.
+Mrs. Pfundstein was raised in Austin and graduated from Southern Methodist University in Dallas.
+At SMU, Mrs. Pfundstein was an Engineers as Leaders scholar, allowing her to be mentored through the National Science Foundation.
 She graduated with Bachelor of Science degrees in Management Science and Mathematics and a minor in Business Administration and received the Magna Cum Laude distinction on the American Classical League's National Latin Exam.

 Jenny Schmick studied elementary education at the Virginia Commonwealth University and the University of Texas at San Antonio.
 Since 2007, Mrs. Schmick has worked as an Instructional Assistant at Bethany Lutheran Preschool in Alexandria and previously worked within the Department of Defense School System.